Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Self-supervised Training Data Collection

 \subsection{Synthetic Question Generation}

-A training dataset consists of positive and negative samples.
-Here, we explain the method to generate synthetic questions and detail how to derive a training dataset from these in Section~\ref{subsec:relevance_model} and Section~\ref{subsec:bnn_train} , thus completing the solution to \textbf{Challenge 1}.
+A training dataset consists of positive and negative samples of question-table pairs.
+We first explain how to generate positive samples.
+We explain how to collect negative samples in Section~\ref{subsec:negative}.

 The goal is to obtain a collection of question and table pairs, <$q, T_i^*$>, where $q$ can be answered with $T_i^*$.
-To automatically generate natural questions from tables, the idea is to use SQL as an intermediate proxy between question and text.
-We first generate SQL queries that can be answered with a table and then we transform those SQL queries to natural language questions.
+To automatically generate natural questions from tables a simple, yet problematic, approach is to define question templates and then fill in the templates with data from the tables.
+Unfortunately, this approach does not lead to diverse questions, which are needed to increase the matching of questions written by users, who may write questions very different than the templates.

+Instead, we exploit the following observation.
+Large language models excel at giving diverse natural language interpretations of a SQL query, so we first generate SQL queries from tables and then translate those SQL queries to natural language.
+Specifically, our strategy consists of 3 different stages that we explain next: i) design a SQL template structure; ii) generate SQL queries from tables; iii) translate SQL queries to natural language.